 Business - Trades

-This fully online Ontario College Diploma completion program is an innovative and provincially-collaborative initiative providing tradespersons who possess their Certificate of Qualification within their trade with the opportunity to develop business-related skills necessary to plan and manage a business.
+This fully online Ontario College Diploma completion program is an innovative initiative providing tradespersons who possess their Certificate of Qualification within their trade with the opportunity to develop business-related skills necessary to plan and manage a business.

 • Designed for tradespersons to acquire the business skills to launch their craft as a small business